Side Effects of Valium (Diazepam)

 • Seizures.

-In certain situations, withdrawal complications like seizures can occur and be life-threatening.
-To ensure safety, medical supervision is recommended when a person detoxes from Valium.
+In certain situations, withdrawal complications like seizures can occur and may be life-threatening.
+To ensure safety, medical supervision is recommended when a person decides to stop or reduce their Valium use.

 Is Valium Dangerous?

-Individuals who misuse benzodiazepines often use them in combination with other drugs, such as alcohol.
-The potential for the development of any of the above side effects of Valium listed as rare increases when a person takes Valium:
+However, individuals who misuse benzodiazepines often use them in combination with other drugs, such as alcohol.
+The potential for the development of any rare or serious side effects of Valium increases when a person takes diazepam:

 • At higher doses than recommended.